drivendataorg/zamba/docs/docs/models.md

 <!-- TODO: add link to yaml file><!-->

-Running the `time_distributed` model on every frame would be very time consuming.
-Instead, by default a more efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
-Then `time_distributed` is only run on the 16 frames with the highest predicted probability of detection.
+By default, an efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
+Then `time_distributed` is run on only the 16 frames with the highest predicted probability of detection.
 By default, videos are resized to 224x224 pixels.

 The full default video loading configuration is:
 ```yaml